 When it comes to caring for your teeth AND your retainer, trust Lake Jackson Orthodontics

-Dr. McGrory and our skilled team at Lake Jackson Orthodontics is dedicated to using advanced techniques combined with personalized care to create and maintain your most beautiful smile.
+Dr. McGrory and our skilled team at Lake Jackson Orthodontics are dedicated to using advanced techniques combined with personalized care to create and maintain your most beautiful smile.
 We’re proud to offer many different technologies so you have the option that works best for you!

 If you still have questions or need some guidance on caring for your retainer, our expert team is here to help.
 Give us a call or schedule your appointment.
 We proudly serve the Lake Jackson, Angleton, & Clute area.